raunak2007/blog/_posts/2023-03-03-tri2finalblog.md

     - follow along with what a program is doing
     - Re-write a program with less complexity
     - Tell a robot what to do in order to move to a certain spot on a grid
+ ## Reflection:

+Based on my performance, I knew that I could’ve done better and scored higher.
+As we get closer to the AP test, it will be important to lock in and practice having a focused mindset for these collegeboard tests.
+I know a lot of the information, but I keep on making silly mistakes.
+It will be important to visualize the paths for things like the robot and pay attention to the answers and remember to apply all of my knowledge.
+If I practice these skills, I will be able to perform well on the Multiple Choice section of the collegeboard test.